-The claimant must institute legal proceedings on the merits within one (1) month after the arrest is performed, otherwise the arrest will automatically be held cancelled.
+The claimant must institute legal proceedings on the merits within one (1) month after the arrest

 18. Do the Courts of your country acknowledge wrongful arrest?

 French judges are reluctant to accept a claim for compensatory damages for wrongful arrest, unless the bad faith or malice of the arrestor is clearly established.